macloo/python-beginners/README.md

 ### Mitchell, chapter 3

 The README in the [mitchell-ch3](https://github.com/macloo/python-beginners/tree/master/web_scraping/mitchell-ch3) folder supplements chapter 3 in *Web Scraping with Python*, by Ryan Mitchell.
 The chapter is very challenging for beginners, so here are a couple of `.py` files and examples to ease the way.

+### Mitchell, the rest of the book

+The README in the [more-from-mitchell](https://github.com/macloo/python-beginners/tree/master/web_scraping/more-from-mitchell) folder highlights the points we cover in our third week with *Web Scraping with Python*, by Ryan Mitchell.
+We don’t have time to read the entire book, so we need to jump around and get acquainted with some common scraping problems and their solutions.